owenkizito/mathscamp-playing-cards/Markdown/Square Numbers and Triangular Numbers.md

 ## Statement

-The first six triangular numbers are 1, 3, 6, 10, and 15
+The first five triangular numbers are 1, 3, 6, 10, and 15

-The first six square numbers are 1, 4, 9, 16, and 25
+The first five square numbers are 1, 4, 9, 16, and 25

 Any square number bigger than 1 is the sum of two consecutive triangular numbers.